 The ongoing collection of information about the atmosphere as it evolves is supplemented by the reconstruction and digitization of data about past conditions.
-Programs aimed at recovering information from sources such as handwritten weather journals and ship logs continue to make progress, and are steadily improving spatial coverage and extending our knowledge backward in time.
-For example, Brönnimann et al. (2019) has recently identified several thousand sources of climate data for land areas in the pre-1890 period, with many from the 18th century.
-The vast majority of these data are not yet contained in international digital data archives, and substantial quantities of undigitized ship’s weather log data exist for the same period (Kaspar et al., 2015).
-Since the AR5 there has been a growth of ‘citizen science’ activities to rapidly transcribe substantial quantities of weather observations involving volunteers.
-Examples of projects include: oldWeather.org, and SouthernWeatherDiscovery.org that both used ship-based logbook sources, and the DRAW (Data Rescue: Archival and Weather) project, WeatherRescue.org, JungleWeather.org and the Climate History Australia project, which recovered land-based station data from Canada, Europe, the Congo and Australia respectively (e.g., Park et al., 2018; Hawkins et al., 2019).
-Undergraduate students have also been recruited to successfully digitise rainfall data in Ireland (Ryan et al., 2018).
+Programmes aimed at recovering information from sources such as handwritten weather journals and ships’ logs continue to make progress, and are steadily improving spatial coverage and extending our knowledge backward in time.
+For example, Brönnimann et al. (2019a) has recently identified several thousand sources of climate data for land areas in the pre-1890 period, with many from the 18th century.
+The vast majority of these data are not yet contained in international digital data archives, and substantial quantities of undigitized ships’ weather log data exist for the same period (Kaspar et al., 2015).
+Since AR5 there has been a growth of ‘citizen science’ activities, making use of volunteers to rapidly transcribe substantial quantities of weather observations.
+Examples of projects include: oldWeather.org and SouthernWeatherDiscovery.org (both of which used ship-based logbook sources); the DRAW project (Data Rescue: Archival and Weather, which recovered land-based station data from Canada); WeatherRescue.org (land-based data from Europe); JungleWeather.org (data from the Congo); and the Climate History Australia project (data from Australia; e.g., Park et al., 2018; Hawkins et al., 2019).
+Undergraduate students have also been recruited to successfully digitize rainfall data in Ireland (Ryan et al., 2018).
 Such observations are an invaluable source of weather and climate information for the early historical period that continues to expand the digital archives (e.g., Freeman et al., 2017) which underpin observational datasets used across several Chapters.

 Ocean

-Observations of the ocean have expanded significantly since the AR5, with expanded global coverage of in situ ocean temperature and salinity observations, in situ ocean biogeochemistry observations, and satellite retrievals of a variety of EOVs.
+Observations of the ocean have expanded significantly since AR5, with expanded global coverage of in situ ocean temperature and salinity observations, in situ ocean biogeochemistry observations, and satellite retrievals of a variety of EOVs.
 Many recent advances are extensively documented in a compilation by Lee et al. (2019).
 Below we discuss those most relevant for the current assessment.

 Argo is a global network of nearly 4000 autonomous profiling floats (Roemmich et al., 2019), delivering detailed constraints on the horizontal and vertical structure of temperature and salinity across the global ocean.
-Argo has greatly expanded since AR5, including biogeochemistry and measurements deeper than 2000 m (Jayne et al., 2017), and the longer time series enable more rigorous climate assessments of direct relevance to estimates of ocean heat content (Chapter 2, Section 2.3.3.1 ; Chapter 7, section 7.2.2.2).
+Argo has greatly expanded since AR5, including biogeochemistry and measurements deeper than 2000 m (Jayne et al., 2017), and the longer time series enable more rigorous climate assessments of direct relevance to estimates of ocean heat content (Sections 2.3.3.1 and 7.2.2.2).
 Argo profiles are complemented by animal-borne sensors in several key areas, such as the seasonally ice-covered sectors of the Southern Ocean (Harcourt et al., 2019).

-Most basin-scale arrays of moored ocean instruments have expanded since AR5, providing decades-long records of the ocean and atmosphere properties relevant for climate, such as the El Niño-Southern Oscillation (Chen et al., 2018), deep convection (de Jong et al., 2018) or transports through straits (Woodgate, 2018).
-Key basin-scale arrays include transport-measuring arrays in the Atlantic Ocean, continuing (McCarthy et al., 2020) or newly added since AR5 (Lozier et al., 2019), supporting the assessment of regional ocean circulation (Chapter 9, section 9.2.3).
-Tropical ocean moorings in the Pacific, Indian and Atlantic oceans include new sites, improved capability for real time transmission, and new oxygen and CO2 sensors (Bourlès et al., 2019; Hermes et al., 2019; Smith et al., 2019b).
+Most basin-scale arrays of moored ocean instruments have expanded since AR5, providing decades-long records of the ocean and atmosphere properties relevant for climate, such as the El Niño–Southern Oscillation (Chen et al., 2018), deep convection (de Jong et al., 2018) or transports through straits (Woodgate, 2018).
+Key basin-scale arrays include transport-measuring arrays in the Atlantic Ocean, continuing (McCarthy et al., 2020) or newly added since AR5 (Lozier et al., 2019), supporting the assessment of regional ocean circulation (Section 9.2.3).
+Tropical ocean moorings in the Pacific, Indian and Atlantic oceans include new sites, improved capability for real-time transmission, and new oxygen and CO2 sensors (Bourlès et al., 2019; Hermes et al., 2019; N. Smith et al., 2019).

-A decade of observations of sea-surface salinity is now available via the SMOS and SMAP satellite retrievals, providing continuous and global monitoring of surface salinity in the open ocean and coastal areas for the first time (Vinogradova et al., 2019; Reul et al., 2020) (Chapter 9, Section 9.2.2.2).
+A decade of observations of sea-surface salinity is now available via the SMOS and SMAP satellite retrievals, providing continuous and global monitoring of surface salinity in the open ocean and coastal areas for the first time (Section 9.2.2.2; Vinogradova et al., 2019; Reul et al., 2020).